dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 For the purposes of this discussion, it is assumed that the input has been pre-processed such that:

 1. All IP fragmentation reassembly, TCP stream reassembly, and so on, has already been performed
-1. Each message is associated with transport metadata required to generate the Primary ID (see below)
+1. Each message is associated with transport metadata required to generate the Primary ID (see (#primary-id))
 1. Each message has a well-formed DNS header of 12 bytes and (if present) the first RR in the Question section can be parsed to generate the Secondary ID (see below).
 As noted earlier, this requirement can result in a malformed query being removed in the pre-processing stage, but the correctly formed response with RCODE of FORMERR being present.

 DNS messages are processed in the order they are delivered to the application.